GPS Tracking Portable Air Compressors

 How GPS Tracking Devices Remotely Shut Down Air Compressors

-The ignition wire can be cut and wired to disable relay to prevent it from being started as a car but to stop the engine remotely is another story.
+The ignition wire can be cut and wired to disable the relay to prevent it from being started as a car but to stop the engine remotely is another story.
 Most GPS tracking companies are not allowed to stop vehicle engines in real-time for obvious liability reasons, but there is nothing stopping a business from utilizing the same kill switch technology on air compressors.
 The company just needs to find a wire that stops the air compressor unit while running (which can be tricky).
 As long as they can find that particular wire, GPS tracking and shutting down the portable diesel air compressor remotely is possible.
-This is because the tracking device has output functionality, internal lithium battery, and waterproof features.
+This is because the tracking device has output functionality, an internal lithium battery, and waterproof features.

 What Is A Portable Diesel-Powered Air Compressor?